 The film operates in two distinct visual modes.
 OBSESSION: single-source lamp lighting, warm and claustrophobic, Gil's trailer and his wall of evidence.
 INSTITUTIONAL: flat fluorescent lighting, cold and bureaucratic, council chambers and government offices.
 These two modes are incompatible realities.
 The audience learns to read the difference — and to feel the friction when they collide.

 This sequence is the heart of the film's emotional structure.
-Destiny learns about the fill sand at Gil's trailer (Scene 55: Destiny's Arrival), then returns home and sees her own steps differently (Scene 56: The Steps).
+Destiny learns about the fill sand at Gil's trailer (Scene 54), then returns home and sees her own steps differently (Scene 54A).
 The order matters: it's not mystery → explanation.
 It's knowledge → infection.
 She can never unsee what she now knows.
 That's Gil's curse passing to her.

 Distribution Strategy